Angel417/School-Work/README.md

 # School-Work
-This is al of my grad school work!
+This is all of my grad school work!